Will dancers in the digital age ever be able to protect their moves?

 “I will tell creatives [that] there is a positive thing that you could take out of this, which is anyone can [at least try to] register choreography,” Hecht says.

-The potential for a copyright exists whenever the art form in question is fixed in a tangible medium, e.g. you can’t copyright the idea for a painting, only the physical painting itself.
+The potential for a copyright exists whenever the art form in question is fixed in a tangible medium, e.g., you can’t copyright the idea for a painting, only the physical painting itself.
 A tangible medium for dance includes labanotation, a detailed breakdown of body movements in a choreographed work.
 But that process can be expensive.
 There’s also the option of submitting a dance that’s been recorded on video.
 But, in the case of music videos, that can be tricky.

 A music video like “Single Ladies” was an ideal example for a copyright submission, because the routine was shown largely in its entirety with little editing or cuts.
 “But that’s not the way most music videos are made,” Hecht notes.
 “Most are like Michael Bay action movies where it’s like, one-second clip, no wide angle, tight angle, all these different angles.
 And you can’t see the full choreography.”